microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 4. Select the **diagnostic settings** link.

-5. Select your lab subscription
+5. Select your lab subscription.

 6. then select the **Add diagnostic setting** link.